tovarfranco/fire-incidents-case-study/README.md

 6. Your AWS resources will be deployed in your account
 7. The Role deployed needs to be attached to the Redshift Cluster
    > Note: A Redshift Cluster is required
+8. Run the DDL scripts inside the database in Redshift.
-8. The Job will be configure via .yamls located in src/config.
+9. The Job will be configure via .yamls located in src/config.
 All of them should uploaded to s3.
    > Note: s3://fire-incidents-config-dev/config/
+10. In case of any troubleshoot using Glue and Redshift, please refer to the Troubleshooting section.
-7. To delete the stack:
+11. To delete the stack:
    ```bash
    ./stop.sh
    ```